ERYTHROCIN LACTOBIONATE- erythromycin lactobionate injection, powder, lyophilized, for solution

 Erythromycin is contraindicated in patients with known hypersensitivity to this antibiotic.
-Erythromycin is contraindicated in patients taking terfenadine or astemizole (See PRECAUTIONS – Drug Interactions).
+Erythromycin is contraindicated in patients taking terfenadine or astemizole, cisapride, pimozide, ergotamine, or dihydroergotamine (See WARNINGS and PRECAUTIONS – Drug Interactions).

-Clostridium difficile associated diarrhea (CDAD) has been reported with the use of nearly all antibacterial agents, including erythromycin, and may range in severity from mild diarrhea to fatal colitis.
-Treatment with antibacterial agents alters the normal flora of the colon leading to overgrowth of C. difficile.
+Clostridioides difficile-associated diarrhea (CDAD) has been reported with the use of nearly all antibacterial agents, including erythromycin, and may range in severity from mild diarrhea to fatal colitis.
+Treatment with antibacterial agents alters the normal flora of the colon, leading to overgrowth of C. difficile.

 If CDAD is suspected or confirmed, ongoing antibiotic use not directed against C. difficile may need to be discontinued.
 Appropriate fluid and electrolyte management, protein supplementation, antibiotic treatment of C. difficile, and surgical evaluation should be instituted as clinically indicated.